chriscerie/campus-maps/README.md

 ## User Roles

-- User can look for locations and add comments
+- User can look for locations
+- Users with UCSB ID can comments
 - Admins can add more content and delete irrelevent/inappropriate comments

 ## Contributing